invariant-labs/protocol/docs/docs/aleph_zero/collections.md

 ### Position Storage Standard

 Why are positions stored in the state instead of NFTs?
-We have chosen to store positions in the state rather than using NFTs for several reasons:
+We have chosen to store positions in the contract state rather than using NFTs for several reasons:

 1. **Efficient Search Operations**: One primary advantage is the enhanced efficiency in searching for and accessing specified positions.
 Independence from blockchain token indexers distinguishes this approach.
 Unlike the alternative, where determining a user's position may require iterating through all available NFTs, storing positions in the state streamlines the process of retrieving and managing positions for specific accounts.
 This makes it a more optimal choice when precision and speed are crucial.